thacoon/passwordmanager/README.md

 ```

 # To Do
-Create a db to store service names, so just the master password needs to be remembered
+* Change the versions in db, so password can be changed every x months